 When Should Kids Begin Using Toothpaste?

-Newborns and children in the early stages of infancy don’t need fluoride as much.
+Newborns and children in the early stages of infancy don’t need as much fluoride.
 Fluoride usually works with other minerals to strengthen your teeth’s defenses.
 That said, there seems to be little need for fluoride in infants or children without teeth.

 At 18 months of age, however, children typically have all their teeth.
 This fact makes the need for fluoride all the more necessary.
 It’s also at this age where they begin to develop the fine motor skills needed for toothbrushing.
 Some kids, however, may still not have the control necessary for this movement at that stage.
-It’s up to the parents, then, to apply the toothpaste as the children grow.
+It’s up to the parents, then, to help their kiddos brush their teeth until they’re able to do so themselves.

 Use a smear of toothpaste when they’re younger and a pea-sized amount as they grow